kahunacohen/real-world-fp/README.md

 upper(exclaim("get out"));
 ```

-But that's not as obvious as Unix pipes, especially when piping together more than two functions.
+But this doesn't make the pipeline as obvious as it is with Unix pipes, especially when piping together more than two functions.
 It's not immediately clear that there's a transformation of data, so instead we can leverage a `compose` function that makes this clearer.
 Ramda's [`compose`](https://ramdajs.com/docs/#compose) function
-will do.
+will do (Ramda is a popular functional JavaScript library.

-`compose` takes any number of functions, starting at the right and passes each one's output to the function to the left.
-Ramda is an fp JavaScript utility library. `compose` returns a new function that is a *composition* of all the passed functions.
+`compose` takes any number of functions, starting at the right and passes each one's output to the function to the left. `compose` returns a new function that is a *composition* of all the passed functions.
 So instead of the above, we can do this:

 ```js
 import { compose } from "ramda";